Umer Shareef

-Mohammad Umer (19 April 1955 – 2 October 2021), known professionally as Umer Shareef, was a Pakistani actor, comedian, director, producer, singer and television personality.
+Mohammad Umer (19 April 1955 – 2 October 2021), known professionally as Umer Shareef, was a Pakistani actor, host, comedian, director, producer, writer, singer and television personality.

-Umer began his career at the age of 14 with stand-up comedy and later worked in around 60 stage comedies as well numerous television shows and films, where he not only acted but also directed and produced.
+Umer began his career at the age of 14 with stand-up comedy and later worked in around 60 stage comedies as well as numerous television shows and films, where he not only acted but also directed and produced.

 Early life

 Mohammad Umer was born on 19 April 1955, into a middle-class Muhajir family in Liaquatabad, Karachi.
 The youngest of his siblings, he lost his father when he was 4.

 Career

-Stage work
+Stage

-In 1974, Umer started his career from Karachi as a stage performer at the age of 19.
-He joined theatre, using the stage name Umer Zarif, modelled after his favourite comedian Munawar Zarif, but later renamed himself to Umer Sharif following Egyptian actor Omar Sharif that he admired due to the 1962-movie Lawrence of Arabia.
+In 1969, Umer started his career from Karachi as a stage performer at the age of 14.
+He joined theatre, using the stage name Umer Zarif, modelled after his favourite comedian Munawar Zarif, but later renamed himself to Umer Sharif following Egyptian actor Omar Sharif that he admired due to the 1962 movie Lawrence of Arabia.

-In 1976, he wrote the stage play Bionic Servant, inspired by the American TV series Six Million Dollar Man, Moin Akhter starring as an actor, which would be their first collaboration.
+In 1976, he wrote the stage play Bionic Servant, inspired by the American TV series Six Million Dollar Man, where Moin Akhter was an actor, marking their first collaboration.

-Some of his extremely popular comedy stage plays were 1989's Bakra Qistoon Pe and Buddha Ghar Pe Ha.
+Some of his extremely popular comedy stage plays were 1989's Bakra Qistoon Pe and Buddha Ghar Pe Hai.